A WORD FROM THE WEBSITE OWNER

 (fun website stats after)

 In early 2016, I honestly didn’t know what to expect when transferring the Rally Group B Shrine from my personal blog to this dedicated website.
 After all, I wasn’t able to find another Group B specific website as complete than my creation, which is the fruit of hundreds of hours of personal research, so I had no way to compare.
 In February, after the transfer was complete, the search engine crawls of the newly launched website were very slow.
-I did my best to help the shrine appear higher in search engines in hopes to one day appear in the first page of Group B searches.
-Progress was slow but yet promising since the shrine was gaining an additional 500 visitors per subsequent month.
-Then it settled a bit… Would the shrine be stuck in the mud below lesser incomplete websites about Group B?
+I did my best to help the Shrine appear higher in search engines in hopes to one day appear in the first page of Group B searches.
+Progress was slow but yet promising since the Shrine was gaining an additional 500 visitors per subsequent month.

-Unexpectedly, the 2016 edition of the Eifel Rally Festival, which was also a special event to honor the 30th year of the ultimate Group B year (1986), happened to feature a surprise car that most people had never seen or heard of before:
+Unexpectedly, the 2016 edition of the Eifel Rallye Festival, which was also a special event to honour the 30th year of the ultimate Group B year (1986), happened to feature a surprise car that most people had never seen or heard of before:

 The Audi Sport’s Gruppe S Prototype.
-Thankfully, I had heard of it before that event, and the car already had a full page dedicated to it, thus making people who were searching to learn more about this car eventually land on the shrine.
-The website’s progression hasn’t stopped since: now attracting about 4000 visitors per month and still growing.
+Unbeknown to most, the Shrine already had a full page dedicated to it, thus making people who were searching to learn more about this car eventually land here.
+The website’s progression hasn’t stopped since: now attracting about 4000 visitors per month and still growing exponentially.
 While that number may seem low to some people, it must be noted that the shrine is not promoted anywhere else on social media.
 Furthermore, Group B only targets a specific audience of nostalgic rally fans or new ones simply curious about the era.